Pooja Amy Shah, MD

 A native Texan, Dr. Shah attended the University of Texas at Austin for her undergraduate and medical education.
 She completed her residency training at Boston University Medical Center, where she stayed as faculty until 2010.

-An Assistant Professor at Columbia University Medical Center since 2011, she currently serves as Director of Integrative Medicine, hospital inpatient faculty, and Director of Musculoskeletal Education at the Center for Family and Community Medicine.
+An Assistant Professor at Columbia University Medical Center since 2011, she currently serves as Director of Integrative Medicine and Director of Musculoskeletal Education at the Center for Family and Community Medicine.
 There she teaches and sees patients, commonly with chronic pain.
+Dr. Shah has over 10 years of inpatient (acute) hospital experience as well.

 She is Board Certified in Integrative Medicine by the American Board of Physician Specialities (ABPS) and in Family Medicine by the American Board of Family Medicine (ABFM).
-She also currently serves as Education Chair for the national Academic Consortium for Integrative Medicine and Health, which includes over 70 academic institutions across the U.S., including Columbia University.
+She just stepped down as Education Chair for the national Academic Consortium for Integrative Medicine and Health, which includes over 70 academic institutions across the U.S., including Columbia University.

 INTEGRATIVE MEDICINE EDUCATION